-CONTEST: Tuesday, July 23, 2:00 to 3:00 PM (Ages 16 to 19) 3:00 PM (Open to Ages 7 to 15)

-CO-SUPERINTENDENTS: Courtney Jackson & Darren Jackson
+CONTEST: Tuesday, July 21st | 2:00 - 3:00 PM CO-SUPERINTENDENTS: Darren Jackson, Courtney Jackson

 - 1. Rules GENERAL RULES. - 2.
 4-H Members, 16 to 19 years 4-H age may participate.
 At 3:00 PM, the contest will be open to those 7-15 years of age (Junior group).
 No awards will be given to the junior group.
 It will be for educational only. - 3.
 No contestant will be allowed to have books or notes, phones or electronics during the contest. - 4.
 While the contest is in session there shall be no communication among contestants. - 5.
 The first-place contestant qualifies to participate at the Kansas State Fair for the Challenge of Champions Contest.